phpcoder/doorbell-customize/README.md

 # Customize HiSilicon Linux based Video Doorbells
 This project describes some ideas on customizaiton of Smart Video Doorbells (HiSilicon hi3518ev200 SoC) compatible with Yoosee type of firmware.
 The method adds new functionality to stock devices:
 * sending messages to a MQTT broker, e.g. on ring button push
 * sending messages to a Telegram bot with attached images e.g. on ring button push
+* sending PushOver notifactions with attached image on button press
 * adds busybox with extended command set
-* adds cron jobs e.g. to reboot the device on schedule
+* adds cron jobs e.g. to reboot the device on schedule or clean up fie directorys.

 Additionally, for extra security it is possible
 * to disable Wifi daemon if the doorbell uses wired network connection,